themitchdev/blog/content/resume.md

 - Developed a website with e-commerce capabilities using HTML, CSS, and JavaScript.
 - Involved in the development of a database in Microsoft SQL with an Intranet web GUI input form.

+**Global Key LLC, Clifton, NJ** February 2013 to April 2021

+_Medical Equipment Supervisor_

+- Managed parts and equipment inventory database.
+- Supervised small team to pack and ship medical equipment internationally.
+- Worked closely with other departments, such as logistics, sales, accounting, and warehouse to resolve issues quickly.
+- Researched equipment documentation and created a library of most used service manuals.

 ---

 **CERTIFICATES**